Backendless/Android-SDK/README.md

 1. Paste the license key from the email into the `License Key` text area and click the **SAVE LICENSE KEY** button.
 1. You will see the Backendless Console login screen:
 ![Backendless Login](images/backendless-login.jpg)
 1. Since this is the first time you access your installation, you will need to create a developer/admin account.
 To do that, click the **Register** link and fill out the registration form.
 This will create a Backendless account for your installation.
-Return to the Login form (which is accessible at the installation's URL `http://localhost:[PORT]`) and login to your account.
+The confirmation page will say that an email is sent to your email address, ignore it and return to the login form (which is accessible at the installation's URL `http://localhost:[PORT]`) and login to your account using the registration credentials.